ksu-cs-textbooks/cis580/content/05-audio/04-music.md

 Music also has a powerful role to play in setting the mood.
 It can also be used to convey information to the player, as _Super Mario Bros_ does when the remaining time to finish the level falls below 1 minute.

 ### Song Class
-MonoGame supports music through the [`Song`](https://docs.monogame.net/api/Microsoft.Xna.Framework.Media.Song.html) class.
+While it is possible to play music using a `SoundEffect`, MonoGame supports music through the [`Song`](https://docs.monogame.net/api/Microsoft.Xna.Framework.Media.Song.html) class.
 This represents a song loaded from a wav or mp4 file.

 In addition to the audio data, the `Song` defines properties for accessing the audio file's metadata: